aaronbloomfield/nws/hws/dnsspoof/index.md

 ### Overview

 In this assignment you will be writing a number of DNS spoofs using Scapy.
+You will need to be familiar with the [DNS section of the slides](../../slides/dns.html#/attacks).

-You will be submitting your source code code file as well as an edited version of [dnsspoof.py](dnsspoof.py.html) ([src](dnsspoof.py)).
+You will be submitting your three source code code file as well as an edited version of [dnsspoof.py](dnsspoof.py.html) ([src](dnsspoof.py)).

 ### Changelog